Webhooks API

 1. Cancellation notification (cancelled event)

-When an order on hold (not yet confirmed) is rejected, seQura will cancel it and send a notification.
-It doesn't expect any action in the merchant side.
+When an order on hold is rejected, seQura cancels it and sends a notification.
+No action is required on your side.

 Protocol definition

-SeQura expects an empty response.
-This event is informative: the shop may use it to cancel orders that are on hold, and/or use it to recover the cart and tell the shopper to use an alternative payment method.
+seQura expects an empty response.
+This is informative: you can use it to cancel on-hold orders and/or recover the cart to offer the shopper alternative payment methods.

 2. Cancellation requests (cancel event)